PressForward/pressforward/readme.md

 -	Provide the entire process in a attractive, responsive and mobile friendly design.

--	Provide an open source back-end that is easily expandable for other developers and that can be hooked into by other independent WordPress plugins.
+-	Provide an open source back-end that is easily extendable for other developers and that can be hooked into by other independent WordPress plugins.

 Testing, contributions, and feedback welcome.